Abhira dynasty: Territory

 The Abhiras ruled western Maharashtra which included Nasik and its adjoining areas, Aparanta, Lata, Ashmaka, and Khandesh Their core territory included Nasik and the adjoining areas.
-The Abhira territory also may have consisted of Malwa, which they gradually seized from the Kshahratas.
+The Abhira territory also may have consisted of Malwa, which they gradually seized from the Kshatrapas.

 Decline

 After the death of Abhira Vashishthiputra Vasusena, the Abhiras probably lost their sovereign and paramount status.
 The Abhiras lost most of their domains to the rising Vakatakas (north) and the Kadambas (south-west).
 The Abhiras were finally supplanted by their feudatories, the Traikutakas.
 But still many petty Abhira chieftains and kings continued to rule until the fourth century, roughly till 370 AD, in the Vidarbha and Khandesh region.
 They continued to rule, but without sovereignty, until they came into conflict with the Kadamba king Mayurasarman and were defeated.

 Descendants

-The descendants of the Abhiras can be recognized by their surnames, such as Ahir, Ahire, Ahir-Rao etc. These surnames are commonly found in Khandesh and Western Maharashtra.

-According to Ganga Ram Garg, the modern-day Ahir caste are descendants of Abhira people and the term Ahir is the Prakrit form of the Sanskrit term Abhira.
-This view gets support in many writings.

-A notable Ahir personality, Rao Balbir Singh, the king of Rewari princely state in Haryana, claimed descent from the Abhiras.
-He spearheaded the Sanskritization of the Ahir community of the larger Yadav caste, establishing the Ahir Yadav Kshatriya Mahasabha.
+According to the historian Yaaminey Mubayi, several such dynasties, like the Kalachuris, Chalukyas, Rashtrakutas and later the Seuna Yadavas trace their origin to Abhiras, which highlights the integration of politically strong pastoral groups into Brahmanical caste order.